paradox logo

 Which Pages Have a High Bounce and Abandonment Rate?

-Dwell time is essentially how long a user stays on your site after clicking a result in the SERP before they return to the SERP again.
+Dwell time is essentially the duration a user stays on your site after clicking a result in the SERP before returning to the SERP.

 If they click in, take one look and decide that they need a different (should also be read as ‘better’) result, then they will have an extremely short dwell time.
-They leave the SERP and very quickly return to find a different site to help them.
+They leave the SERP and quickly return to find a different site to assist them.

 You have the benefit of seeing which pages have higher bounce rates and shorter session durations, which will allow you to adjust them accordingly.
 There are plenty of ways that you can try to make your content more favourable and less ‘bouncy’, the data will simply tell you where to shift your focus.